Accelize/apyfal/docs/index.rst

 **Basic Python code example**

-Accelerator API is easy to use and only needs a few lines of codes to instantiate an accelerator and its host and process files:
+Accelerator API is easy to use and only needs a few lines of codes to instantiate an accelerator and its host and process data:

 .. code-block:: python